jacklinquan/portable_llama_chatbot/README.md

 (It is only done for 64-bit Windows.)

-- Very simple technique stack:
+- Very simple tech stack:
   - Embedded Python
   - [llama-cpp-python](https://github.com/abetlen/llama-cpp-python)
 - No web server needed.